JSMassmann/jsmassmann.github.io/index.md

 ## My research interests

-I like proof theory, large cardinals, inner model theory, recursion theory and cryptography.
-For some of these my knowledge isn't as good as it can be, but I'm currently not focusing that much on learning new things.
+I like, in maths, proof theory, large cardinals, inner model theory, recursion theory, and in computer science, cryptography and operating systems development.

 ## My preprints and notes